zbeislerOSI/OCS-Docs/Documentation/DataViews/DefineaDataView/Quick_Start_Define_a_Data_View.md

 ## Procedure: Define a data view

-This topic presents the main concepts behind creating data views.
+This section presents the main concepts behind creating data views.

 It is assumed that you are working with streams as described in the [Example Scenario](xref:DataViewsExampleScenario).
 The data views API uses the same authentication scheme as the Sequential Data Store.